 Instead, adjust the shelving as needed to make the best use of your space, and you’ll be able to fit more stock and make it more easily accessible.

 6. Put heavy items down low and lighter items high up.

-7. Do regular clean-ups of your stockroom
+7. Do regular clean-ups of your stockroom.

-For instance, if your branding is a particular colour (say, orange?) why not paint a wall in that colour?
+For instance, if your branding uses particular colours, why not paint a wall in that colour?
 Certain colours can even be subconsciously energising and the subtle effects can be a pleasant surprise!